Associated groups of symmetric quandles: Group-theoretic characterization of

 can be transformed into a twisted Wirtinger presentation.
 Indeed, the relation $\bare_{\rho(x)}=\bare_x^{-1}$ is equivalent to the relation ${\bare_{\rho(x)}}^{-1}\bare_{\rho(x)}\bare_{\rho(x)}=\bare_x^{-1}$. \end{proof}

-\begin{eg} Groups admitting Wirtinger presentations are known by various names: they are called \emph{Wirtinger groups} in \cite{Yajima}, \emph{labelled oriented graph groups} (\emph{LOG groups} in short) in \cite{Howie}, and \emph{C-groups} in \cites{Kulikov,MR1307063}.
-According to Theorem \ref{thm:C-group}, groups admitting Wirtinger presentations are covering groups.
-Examples include knot groups and link groups, braid groups and pure braid groups \cite{MR2435235}, Artin groups \cite{MR2497781}, free nilpotent groups of any class \cite{MR1356352}, Thompson's group $F$ \cite{MR2365352}, and associated groups of quandles, to name a few.
-In addition, for any $n$-dimensional closed orientable smooth manifold smoothly embedded in $\R^{n+2}$, the fundamental group of its complement has a Wirtinger presentation \cites{MR1307063,Simon}.
-Note that the second integral homology of groups admitting Wirtinger presentations was invetigated in Akita-Takase \cite{MR4849109}.
+Groups admitting Wirtinger presentations are known by various names: they are called \emph{Wirtinger groups} in \cite{Yajima}, \emph{labelled oriented graph groups} (\emph{LOG groups} in short) in \cite{Howie}, and \emph{C-groups} in \cites{Kulikov,MR1307063}.
+Groups that admit twisted Wirtinger presentations are referred to as \emph{C-groups} in Kuz\cprime min \cite{MR1392843}, who also provides a characterization of these groups in terms of their second group homology.
+Building on his result, the first author and Takase~\cite{MR4849109} further studied the second integral homology of groups admitting Wirtinger presentations.